What Does Tulip Flower Mean and Symbolise?

 What are the Folktales Associated with a Tulip Floret?

-With a rich history and symbolic meaning, it’s no wonder that a few folktales go around about Tulips.
+With a rich history and symbolic meaning, it’s no wonder that a few folktales go around about tulips.
 During the height of the Tulip Mania, a myth about the goddess who owned these flowers.
 Tulips once belonged to Roman goddess Flora – artists in satirical arts degraded their beauty to become lewd!

-In the Middle Ages, some folks began whispering about how Tulips were more extremely expensive compared to diamonds and other precious gems!
+In the Middle Ages, some folks began whispering about how tulips were more extremely expensive compared to diamonds and other precious gems!
 This doesn’t sound too impossible since Antwerp is known as the city of diamond industry and trade!

 There is a homey folktale associated with a Tulip.
 Place this flower in a vase placed in the kitchen to attract good luck and bountiful blessings into the home!